jmaurelli/dev-utils/docs/dev_workflow/software-project-workflow-guide.md

-# Software Project Workflow Guide (MVP-First)
+Developer: Follow this Software Project Workflow Guide (MVP-First).

+Main Instruction:
+Use **MVP Mode** by default for all software project workflows unless otherwise specified.

+Context:
+'''
 ## Modes
-- 🚀 **MVP Mode (default):** Lean docs, minimal tests, fast coding.
+- 🚀 **MVP Mode (default):** Lean documentation, minimal tests, fast coding.
-- 🛠️ **Enhancement Mode:** Full docs, TDD, expanded test suite.
+- 🛠️ **Enhancement Mode:** Full documentation, TDD, expanded test suite.

 ---

 ## MVP Mode Workflow
-1. Idea → `create-prd.md` → Lean PRD.
+1. Start with an idea, create `create-prd.md` for a lean PRD.
-2. PRD → `generate-tasks.md` → Task file.
+2. Use `generate-tasks.md` to produce the task file from the PRD.
-3. Tasks → Code + minimal smoke tests.
+3. Complete tasks with code and minimal smoke tests.
 4. Deploy quickly.

 ---

 ## Enhancement Mode Workflow
-1. Expand Lean PRD → Full PRD.
+1. Expand lean PRD into a full PRD.
-2. Expand tasks → Full TDD tasks.
+2. Expand tasks into full TDD tasks.
-3. Run full test suite.
+3. Run a complete test suite.
-4. Formal deployment + monitoring.
+4. Perform formal deployment and monitoring.

 ---

 ## AI Agent Instructions
-- Default to **MVP Mode**.
+- Always default to MVP Mode.
-- Switch to Enhancement Mode only on request.
+- Switch to Enhancement Mode only if explicitly requested.
+'''
+Output formats:
+- Use bullet points for workflow steps.
+- Clearly distinguish between MVP and Enhancement modes.